calyston/pong-game/README.md

-# Pong Game Starter
+### Pong Game

 A starter project for a basic pong game using SVGs.
+Background, logo, and music belong to SEGA's Out Run (1986).

 ## Setup